kostantinos-papadamou/pseudoscience-paper/README.md

-# Code for "It is just a flu": Assessing the Effect of Watch History on YouTube's Pseudoscientific Video Recommendations
+# Code and Resources for "It is just a flu": Assessing the Effect of Watch History on YouTube's Pseudoscientific Video Recommendations

 ### Authors: Kostantinos Papadamou, Savvas Zannettou, Jeremy Blackburn, Emiliano De Cristofaro, Gianluca Stringhini, and Michael Sirivianos